 Use static analysis tools supported by type-checking hints.

+Employ type hints to elicit compile-time analysis.

+Prefix method calls with the desired class wherever feasible.

-Employ type hints to elicit compile-time analysis.Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class provided that the documentation accurately reflects that implemented code.
+Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class provided that the documentation accurately reflects that implemented code.

 For users who are new to the use of multiple inheritance in Python, carefully review Python’s rules, especially those of super() and class names that prefix calls.